 In this intriguing interview with All Things Talent, Raj Aradhyula, the Chief People Officer at Fractal Analytics talks about how digitization has disrupted the HR field and what recruiters can do to better utilize data and make informed decisions.
 She also talks about the importance of gender based equality and equal representation of women at workplace and what role corporates can play in ensuring the same.
 Read on as Raj also delves on issues like menstrual leaves and continuous improvement in corporate culture.

 Raj is a people leader and a leadership coach who believes in bringing love to the workplace.
-A feminist by belief, she wants to build a workplace that offers equal opportunities to everyone, irrespective any biases.
+A feminist by belief, she wants to build a workplace that offers equal opportunities to everyone, irrespective of any biases.
 She has over 18 years of experience in people and leadership management, and is currently serving the Chief People Officer at Fractal Analytics.
 In the past, she has been a part of organisations like Prudential and Gridstone Research.

 Q. With your work experience of nearly 2 decades, how would you define the trajectory of your professional life?
 What have been the key takeaways which helped you evolve into a leader?

 A. When I started off my career (18 years ago), I felt very independent and confident, maybe even arrogant, thinking I can get everything done and by myself.
 Over time, I have come to recognize the interdependent nature of things, and realized how little one can achieve with a superhuman attitude like that.
 When I look back at the many key milestones in my life, the happiest and most fulfilling ones were when I was around people I cared for and loved.
 Because that creates an environment of trust and helps one rise above the challenges and doubts.
 So, my biggest takeaway is to invest in people and nurture relationships.